Evryway/evryway.github.io/_posts/2016-3-4-Dev-Blog-Week-2.md

 For the code I'm writing now, I'm going to have to deal with the conversions between the various spaces, but my mental model needs to be consistent, otherwise - well, you end up going crazy and your math breaks.
 So whenever I discuss positions and rotations, you can assume from this point onwards we're talking about them in the Unity-World coordinate system.

-Before I stop talking about coordinate systems, though, it's worth pointing out that I've spent three days this week simply trying to understand (and in a few places, correct) the math that drives the Project Tango Unity examples.
-It's complicated (and it needs to be!) and if there's one thing that's true, it's that humans are not, by and large, built to mentally model three-dimensional translations between coordinate systems.
+Before I stop talking about coordinate systems, though, it's worth pointing out that I've spent three days this week simply trying to understand (and in a few places, modify) the math that drives the Project Tango Unity examples.
+It's complicated to me (and I guess it needs to be!)
+If there's one thing that's true, it's that humans are not, by and large, built to mentally model three-dimensional translations between coordinate systems.
 If you've ever stood in a room twisting your fingers around imaginary objects while pointing at the sky with your thumb, then welcome to my world!

 #### Frames of reference